aaronshaf/koine/README.md

 ## Pronunciation

 * [What (Greek) pronunciation should I use?](https://thepatrologist.com/2018/03/10/what-greek-pronunciation-should-i-use/), by Seumas Macdonald
+* [The Pronunciation of Koine Greek](https://grksociety.com/2017/02/07/the-pronunciation-of-koine-greek-t-michael-w-halcomb/), by T. Michael W. Halcomb
 * [Koine Greek Pronunciation](https://www.polisjerusalem.org/koine-greek-pronunciation-%EF%BB%BF/), by Christophe Rico - "The pronunciation that is used at The Polis Institute is a more conservative one, quite close to the one that Erasmus reconstructed for Classical Greek"
 * [The Alphabet and Pronunciation](https://www.biblicaltraining.org/alphabet-and-pronunciation/biblical-greek), by Bill Mounce
 * The Role for Pronunciation in Koine Greek: [YouTube](https://www.youtube.com/watch?v=VWOjBulEyrs), [PDF](https://www.biblicallanguagecenter.com/wp-content/uploads/2019/05/Role-Greek-Pronunciation-Buth-Handout-2019-SEBTS.pdf), by Randall Buth